NY1.com—New York—May 23, 2012

 Lupus is an autoimmune disease where no two cases are alike.
 Doctors still don't know why it occurs or how to prevent it.

-What they do know is that that blacks, Hispanics, and Asians are far more likely to develop the illness than any other group.
+What they do know is that blacks, Hispanics, and Asians are far more likely to develop the illness than any other group.
 "Charla de Lupus," Spanish for "Lupus Chat," was created in direct response.

 "We like to meet patients where they are," said Jillian Rose, the program manager at Hospital for Special Surgery.
 "We went into Washington Heights.
 We went into East Harlem where we know there is a large population of Latinos and African Americans so we trained culturally appropriate peers and staff to go out an provide support and education on the ground."